rvagg/jsonist/README.md

 The callback is called with up to 3 arguments.
 If there is an error there will only be an error argument in the first position, otherwise it will be `null`.
 The second argument will contain the deserialised object obtained from the server and the third argument will be the response object itself if you need to fetch headers or other metadata.

+**Returns** the underlying hyperquest stream for this request.
+Can be safely ignored in most circumstances.

 ### jsonist.post(url, data, [ options, ] callback)

 Send a POST request to `url`, writing JSON serialised data to the request, and return the callback with an error or JSON deserialised data (if any).